-- If you make a mistake, you can wipe off the freshly painted stencil with a baby wipe or wet cloth.
+- Don’t worry too much if you make a mistake, you can wipe off the freshly painted stencil with a baby wipe or wet cloth.
 Allow it to dry and try again.

-- If you need to stop and take a break, wrap the paint tray and roller with some plastic wrap to keep the paint and roller fresh.
+- Need to stop and take a break?
+Just wrap the paint tray and roller with some plastic wrap to keep the paint and roller fresh.